ShivaniThadiyan/cloudbees-core-launcher/README.md

 kubectl exec cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword
  ```
   *   ![Get Pswd](images/initialadminpassword.PNG)
 * CloudBees Core is published to interview via Ingress Controller.
-Let's find out the ingress route details for CJOC web interface.
-This would be something like  ```cjoc.X.X.X.X.xip.io ```
+Let's find out the ingress details for CJOC web interface.
+This would be something like  ```cjoc.X.X.X.X.xip.io ```.
+Make a note of this URL.

  ```
  kubectl get ingress